News

 Recycled polyester provides a sustainable solution for diverting non-biodegradable materials away from landfills and the ocean.
 Research from the NGO Ocean Conservancy highlights the alarming amount of plastic entering marine environments annually, with projections indicating a potential imbalance between plastic debris and marine life by 2050.
 The impact of plastic pollution is evident in the detrimental effects on seabirds and sea turtles, as they often mistake plastic for food.

 Furthermore, statistics from the United States Environmental Protection Agency and the European Union underscore the significant volume of plastic waste generated and disposed of in landfills each year.
 The fashion industry contributes to this problem, with reports estimating a substantial amount of clothing ending up in landfills annually.
-Karla Magruder, a Board Member of Textile Exchange, emphasizes the importance of repurposing plastic waste into valuable materials for the benefit of both humans and the environment.
+Karla Magruder, a board member of Textile Exchange, emphasizes the importance of repurposing plastic waste into valuable materials for the benefit of both humans and the environment.

 rPET, or recycled polyester, is a sustainable alternative to virgin polyester, offering similar quality with significant environmental benefits.